BiCMOS

 Bipolar CMOS (BiCMOS) is a semiconductor technology that integrates two semiconductor technologies, those of the bipolar junction transistor and the CMOS (complementary metal–oxide–semiconductor) logic gate, into a single integrated circuit.
 In more recent times the bipolar processes have been extended to include high mobility devices using silicon–germanium junctions.

 Bipolar transistors offer high speed, high gain, and low output impedance with relatively high power consumption per device, which are excellent properties for high-frequency analog amplifiers including low noise radio frequency (RF) amplifiers that only use a few active devices, while CMOS technology offers high input impedance and is excellent for constructing large numbers of low-power logic gates.
 In a BiCMOS process the doping profile and other process features may be tilted to favour either the CMOS or the bipolar devices.
 For example GlobalFoundries offer a basic 180 nm BiCMOS7WL process and several other BiCMOS processes optimized in various ways.
 These processes also include steps for the deposition of precision resistors, and high Q RF inductors and capacitors on-chip, which are not needed in a "pure" CMOS logic design.

 BiCMOS is aimed at mixed-signal ICs, such as ADCs and complete software radio systems on a chip that need amplifiers, analog power management circuits, and logic gates on chip.
 BiCMOS has some advantages in providing digital interfaces.
 BiCMOS circuits use the characteristics of each type of transistor most appropriately.
 Generally this means that high current circuits such as on chip power regulators use metal–oxide–semiconductor field-effect transistors (MOSFETs) for efficient control, and 'sea of logic' use conventional CMOS structures, while those portions of specialized very high performance circuits such as ECL dividers and LNAs use bipolar devices.
 Examples include RF oscillators, bandgap-based references and low-noise circuits.

-The Pentium, Pentium Pro, and SuperSPARC microprocessors also use BiCMOS.
+The SuperSPARC, Pentium and Pentium Pro microprocessors also used BiCMOS, but starting with Pentium II, designed with increasingly smaller (0.35μm) processes and operating at lower voltages, bipolar transistors ceased to offer performance advantages for this sort of application and were removed.